Mark-Island/App/README.md

 # This Is Your App

-This project contains an [AppFair](https://www.appfair.net) app, which is a free, native, and secure application distribution platform for pure SwiftUI applications.
+This project contains an [AppFair](https://www.appfair.net) app, which an application distribution platform for native SwiftUI applications.
+Fork this project to use as the basis for your own app, then submit a PR to have it automatically built and released!

 To get started building your own app: